Key Insights

 How to minimize dead stock

-In an ideal world, we’d avoid dead stock altogether, but that’s nearly impossible.
-Even with careful planning, shoppers don’t always purchase predictably.
-To minimize dead stock, it takes patience, practice, and a thoughtful strategy in terms of how you approach and order products.
+In an ideal world, we'd avoid dead stock altogether, but that's nearly impossible.
+Even with careful planning, shoppers don't always purchase predictably.
+To minimize dead stock, it takes patience, practice, and a thoughtful strategy for how you approach and order products.

-- Start small: When ordering new products, start with small quantities to ensure there’s traction once your customers actually have the option to buy.
-Buying less more often—enough for a month, rather than a year or even a quarter—reduces your risk of dead stock.
+- Start small: When ordering new products, start with small quantities, while being mindful of minimum order quantities (MOQs), to ensure there's traction once your customers actually have the option to buy.
+Buying less more often, enough for a month rather than a year or even a quarter, reduces your risk of dead stock.
 Be careful with backorders as well.
-It can seem smart to stock up once you’ve sold out of something, but treat those sellers with just as much discretion as you would any other product.
+It can seem smart to stock up once you've sold out of something, but treat those sellers with just as much discretion as you would any other product that's about to go out of style.
+It can be tempting to buy based on your own personal taste, but market research is a helpful way to confirm your instincts.
+(Here at Faire, we tap industry experts and our own search and purchase data to predict the top trends of the upcoming year)

 Whenever you find yourself with dead stock, don't worry, there are ways to breathe new life into your products when necessary.
 This could be as simple as refreshing a display, but you could also play with bundling certain products together in a new way, building loyalty with a few freebies, or throwing a strategic sale.
 It's helpful to view dead stock as an opportunity to get creative and provide unique experiences for your customers.
 You can even donate dead stock to charity and receive a tax write-off.